security-assignments/security-assignments.github.io/_activities/diceware.md

 1. An [Amazon EC2 *p3.16xlarge*](https://aws.amazon.com/ec2/instance-types/p3/) high-performance computer can try 76,920 1Password master passwords a second.[^1] About how many of these computers would you need to rent in order to try 1 billion 1Password master passwords a second?

-1. One Amazon EC2 *p3.16xlarge* computer costs [$24.48 an hour](https://aws.amazon.com/ec2/instance-types/p3/) to rent.
+1. One Amazon EC2 *p3.16xlarge* computer costs [$24.48 an hour](https://aws.amazon.com/ec2/instance-types/p3/) to rent as of February 2019.
 Guessing at the rate of 1 billion passwords a second, **on average** how much would it cost you to rent enough of these computers to crack a 1Password master password that uses a five-word Diceware passphrase?[^2]
 **In other words:**
 (# of hours from answer to Question 2) * (# computers from answer to Question 4) * $24.48 an hour = Total cost in $